ibehren1/sample-pace-data-analytics-ml-ai/docs/main/solutions-deployment.md

 5. Click on "Python 3" to create a Jupyter Notebook using Python3
 6. Click on "Save" icon to give the notebook a name, enter "Lineage.ipynb" and click on "Rename" button
 7. Copy the content of the file "/iac/roots/sagemaker/lineage/lineage.py" into the cell of Jupyter Notebook
-8. Update line 368 with the app name you selected and line 369 with environment name you selected
+8. Update line 368 with the app name you selected and line 369 with the environment name you selected
 9. Execute the notebook

 Verify custom assets and custom lineage: